 Well, since I don’t REALLY want to resign as a mother, I decided that I had better come up with a way to handle “those” kind of days, and keep my sanity at the same time.

-It seems that they are always their worst on the days when I am really busy trying to get a lot done.
+It seems that the kids are always their worst on the days when I am really busy trying to get a lot done.
 I found that when the kids are aggravating me a lot or seem to be unusually bad, the best thing I can do is drop what I’m doing and give them some attention.

 Often all they need is a little attention, and then they are fine.